The Swedish and Danish Security Dealers Associations

 - Limitations in market data can give rise to less precise pricing of securities, more volatile and less liquid markets.

-- Ultimately, this leads to higher cost of capital for SMEs in particular, and lower risk-adjusted return for investors such as pensions funds.
+- Ultimately, this leads to higher cost of capital, in particular for SMEs, and lower risk-adjusted return for investors such as pensions funds.

 To cope with the issues, we recommend the competent regulatory authorities to: